bk138/droidVNC-NG/README.md

 * Network export of device frame buffer with optional server-side scaling.
 * Injection of remote pointer and basic keyboard events (Latin-1 charset plus some special keys, into EditText widgets only).
 * Handling of client-to-server text copy & paste.
-Note that server-to-client copy & paste only works for text selected in editable text fields.
+Note that server-to-client copy & paste only works automatically for text selected in editable text fields or manually by sharing text to droidVNC-NG via Android's Share-To functionality.
 Also, only text in the Latin-1 encoding range is currently supported.
 * Handling of special keys to trigger 'Recent Apps' overview, Home button, Back button and Power button.
 * Android permission handling.
 * Screen rotation handling.